sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/01_sampling_design.md

 # Some Well Known Sampling Techniques

 There are several different ways to sample an area in order to achieve a representative sample or the landscape and the variations within it.
-Here are a few ways to distribute
+Here are a few ways to distribute samples.

 <img align="center" src="../images/ceo/4D_systematicsampling.png"  vspace="10" width="250">